jaswanth-gollamudi/Timer_App/README.md

 Know isssues:-
 ------------------------------------------------------------------------------------------
-1) when you play/pause frequnelty the timer may vary in 2 seconds
+1) when you play/pause frequenlty the timer may vary in 2 seconds